newrelic/rusty-hog/scripts/README.md

 This is a simple script meant to retrieve the latest pypi package (provided through environment variables) and perform a Rusty Hog scan on the contents of the download.
 It will then post the results to Insights.
-You can use the same installation method as above, substituting pypi_secret_monitor for secret_scanner in each step.
+You can use the same installation method as above, substituting pypi_secret_monitor for secret_monitor in each step.

 You will need to supply 4 environment variables to it: